estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Venemaa	2	nmod
+1	LOC	Soome	2	nmod

-2	OTHER	ajaleht	0	root
+2	OTHER	jaekaubandusgrupi	0	root

-3	OTHER	Izvestija	2	appos
+3	OTHER	Stockmann	2	appos

 has_ner: True